Françoise Atlan

 on 30 March, she was one of three performers who sang Muslim, Christian and Jewish religious songs in unison accompanied by the Moroccan Philharmonic Orchestra during Pope Francis visit to the Shereefian Kingdom.
 In July 2018, She acquired Moroccan citizenship by royal decree published in the Moroccan official bulletin of 2 May.

 Musical education

-Françoise Atlan started to learn piano with her mother at the age of six.
+Atlan started to learn piano with her mother at the age of six.
 In 1984, she finished her musical education at the Saint-Étienne and Aix-en-Provence conservatories, obtaining a degree in piano (gold medal) and chamber (silver medal).
 Later, she learned musicology at Aix-Marseille University where she passed the Agrégation competitive examination for teachers.
-Then she worked at the same time with vocal techniques at the Paris Opera school with Andréa Guiot.
+She worked at the same time with vocal techniques at the Paris Opera school with Andréa Guiot.